honey-grapes/shiba-inu-generative-art/README.md

 ### Drafting the Pattern
 The pattern is created through placing different RGB tuples in a 2D list, then converting that list into an Image object through NumPy and Pillow.
 For more details, "Create Your Unique "Pixel Art Avatar" in Python" by Tommaso De Ponti in the [Credits](#credits) section does a great job explaining the process.

 Essentially, all pixels that share the same color should be represented by the same RGB tuples.
 For instance, in `shibe_generator.py`, I have placed a RGB tuple named "bg" at every index in the 2D array that is intended to be the background.
-Generating an image from a list is not intuitive as it is difficult to determine what the final image would look like.
+Generating an image from a list is not intuitive since it is difficult to determine what the final image would look like.
 On top of that, the process of typing out the array is very tedious.
 I spoke with Brett Palatiello who launched the Columbia Lion NFT and he suggested to plan out the pattern in Excel.

 ![image](https://user-images.githubusercontent.com/66938562/149677972-780c6132-f8db-4d50-94cf-6ffb8fd040e6.png)
 *A draft of the shiba inu pattern in Excel*